defuse-protocol/defuse-sdk/README.md

 # Defuse Protocol SDK

+The Defuse Protocol SDK is a powerful and flexible package designed to facilitate asset swap trading logic in React or Next.js applications.
+This SDK provides developers with the necessary tools and components to integrate advanced swap functionality into their decentralized applications (dApps).

-This SDK is designed to assist developers when interacting with the main functions of the protocol.
-Main functions that can be defined as:
+## Main components that can be defined as:

-- Quotation
+- DefuseProvider
-- SwapForm
+- SwapWidget

 ## Getting Started